strongloop/strongloop/man/slc.md

   create LoopBack workspaces, applications, and models
 * `run:`:
   run a node script using strong-supervisor
+* `clusterctl`:
+  configure clustering at run time using strong-cluster-control
 * `debug:`:
   debug a node script
 * `env:`: